joomengine/jcb-documentation/065-JAB18-Using-Joomla-Component-Builder.md

 [00:12:35](https://www.youtube.com/watch?v=S9heClCWJrg&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h12m35s)

-After installation, JCB’s **Dashboard** serves as your control center.
+After installation, JCB's **Dashboard** serves as your control center.
 From here, you can access:

 * **Wiki and Tutorials:** All JCB guides and video tutorials.
 * **Component Management:** Add, edit, or manage components.
 * **Global Configuration:** Access to system-wide options and library settings.

-The dashboard also includes a **Wiki link** that points to JCB’s official documentation and video index, making it easy to explore tutorials on topics like field creation, views, and dynamic data handling.
+The dashboard also includes a **Wiki link** that points to JCB's official documentation and video index, making it easy to explore tutorials on topics like field creation, views, and dynamic data handling.

 ---